ericosur/ericosur-snippet/opencv/capture/readme.md

 # capture

-simple sample to use opencv and Qt to capture images
+simple sample to use capture in opencv

 ## note

-Here use qmake to build this sample.
+use cmake to build this project